-The organization of the Board of Directors and its committees is set forth in the organizational regulations, available on (https://www.medartis.com/fileadmin/user_upload/Investor_Relations/Corporate_Governance/Statuten/Organizational_Regulations_Medartis_Holding_AG.pdf).
-The following paragraphs summarise the main elements of the organizational regulations.
+The organization of the Board of Directors and its committees is set forth in the Organizational Regulations, available on Medartis website.
+The following paragraphs summarise the main elements of the Organizational Regulations.

 3.5.1 Composition of the Board of Directors, allocation of tasks within the Board of Directors and Corporate Social Responsibility Subject to article 19 of the Articles of Association, except for the election of the Chairman, the Board of Directors constitutes itself.
 It may designate one or several Vice-Chairmen among its members.
 It appoints a secretary, who shall not necessarily be a member of the Board of Directors.
 The individual positions (Chairman, Vice-Chairman, Member) are listed in section 3.1.